 If the member requires a referral, the Lock-In provider is required to complete the Pharmacy Services Lock-In Program Member Referral to Another Provider for Services form.
-Referrals for fee-for-service members must be on file with the Pharmacy Services Lock-In Program.
-Referrals for HMO members must be on file with the Pharmacy Services Lock-In Program and the member's HMO.
+Referrals for fee-for-service members must be on file with the Pharmacy Services Lock-In Program and the member's HMO.